************ Sermon on Belgic Confession Article 37 ************

 What Article 37 wants to emphasize is that this new or last or second coming is different.
 Our Lord is not now with us physically.
 In the second coming Christ will come "bodily."

-B We are also reminded that when Christ comes again He will come "visibly."
+B The Belgic Confession, based upon Scripture, reminds us that when Christ comes again He will also come "visibly."
 Right now Christ is not apparent to the senses.
 But then He will be.
 His visible coming will be "with great glory and majesty."
+The Bible talks about the blowing of horns and trumpets, a bright light, and a host of angels and saints.

 C In Article 37 the Belgic Confession of Faith, like the Bible, cuts off all speculation about the time of Christ's return.
 Christ will return "bodily and visibly ... when the time appointed by the Lord is come ... and the number of the elect is complete."
 But this time "is unknown to all creatures."
 Indeed, those who make confident predictions are reminded by Scripture that the precise time of the second coming is none of their business:

-A The first aspect of the recreation of all things is the resurrection of the body.
+A Central to the Bible's and Article 37's teachings on the second coming is the resurrection of the body.
 This is a very distinctly Christian belief.
 Many pagan religions believe in the existence of the soul after death.
 But none of them believe in the existence of the body after death through its resurrection.

 The Christian confession is that the soul exists after death.
 But the soul is incomplete without the body.
 A bodiless existence for believers after death is temporary, provisional, and incomplete.
-It is not a full existence.
-For a full existence, we need the body.
+There is no total fulfilment for believers after death without the body.
+For fulfilment we need the body.

-B But at the time of the second coming the body will be raised:
+B At the time of the second coming billions of decomposed bodies will be resurrected:

 will be raised from the earth,